-Strategy 10.02A(1): Coordinate with the Southwest Florida Water Management District and the Florida Department of Environmental Protection to identify and protect the features that enhance optimum recharge function including geological, hydrological and biological features, in areas of high recharge and those that are vulnerable to impacts from alteration or pollution.
+Strategy 10.02A(1): Coordinate with the Southwest Florida Water Management District and the Florida Department of Environmental Protection to characterize_identify_and_protect the features that enhance optimum recharge function including geological, hydrological and biological features, in areas of high recharge and those that are vulnerable to impacts from alteration or pollution.

-Strategy 10.02A(2): Develop low-impact stormwater design standards for prime aquifer recharge areas.
-The standards should maximize recharge function as part of development design in order to replicate pre-existing hydrologic site conditions.
+Strategy 10.02A(2): The County shall dDevelop low-impact stormwater design standards for prime aquifer recharge areas.
+The standards shouldshall maximize recharge function as part of development design in order to replicate pre-existing hydrologic site conditions to the maximum extent possible.

-Strategy 10.02A(3): Develop a public education program coordinated with appropriate agencies regarding the function of the aquifer recharge complex and identify steps that can limit the amount of contaminants reaching the aquifer.
+Strategy 10.02A(3): The County shall dDevelop a public education program coordinated with appropriate agencies regarding the function of the aquifer recharge complex and identify steps that can limit the amount of contaminants reaching the aquifer.

-Special Features Protection
+Karst Special Features Protection